 5. Create Your Own Internal Language

-At first thought, this might seem like a juvenile thing to do, but creating your own internal language for your business will not only improve workplace communication, but also employment engagement.
+At first thought, this might seem like a juvenile thing to do, but creating your own internal language for your business will not only improve workplace communication but also employee engagement.
+The Gallup organization is one of the leading companies to study employee engagement.

-An internal language can range from a plethora of made up words derived from inside jokes to a specific set of monikers or acronyms that are employed to describe certain aspects of your business.
+An internal language can range from a plethora of made-up words derived from inside jokes to a specific set of monikers or acronyms that are employed to describe certain aspects of your business.
+This also helps create a unique culture in your company.

 It offers an interesting and humorous method of communicating throughout the week, and contributing to the development of the language fosters company culture.